sarnold/cccc/README.rst

 builds the software with Microsoft Visual C++ version 5 or 6 (locations within the script may need to be modified according to which you have and whether it is installed at the default position in the filesystem).
 On Linux and similar platforms the shell script build_posixgcc.sh should work.

-As of the current release, version 3.1.1, the reference build tool for the Win32 platform is the freely distributed Microsoft Visual C++ Toolkit 2003.
+As of the last upstream release (ver 3.1.4) the reference build tool for the Win32 platform is the freely distributed Microsoft Visual C++ Toolkit 2003.
 As this toolkit does not contain a 'make' style program the script build_w32vct2003.bat has been written which automates all parts of the build.